 Pandaren are this expansion’s new race, and completely undoing any and all arguments about racial silhouettes that Blizzard is still pretending are a thing, the Pandaren can belong to either the Alliance or the Horde past the starting area.
 They’re also big and soft and furry.

 Meanwhile, the game adds the first new base class to the game with the addition of the Monk, which is functionally identical to Druid except instead of turning into a bear or a kitty or a grumpy tree, you shout “HOOO-OOOH!” and then you heal people.
-Joking aside, I adore Monk as a class and it’s actually a lot of fun to play, even if the explanation for how you can have monks for other classes has never felt… totally together.
+Joking aside, I adore Monk as a class and it’s actually a lot of fun to play, even if the explanation for how you can have monks for other races has never felt… totally together.
 (A lot is pulled from the melee enemies dubbed as monks in Scarlet Monastery, but that seems to more suggest that at one point Discipline was a melee tree… ah, well.)

 Of course, Monk has no talent trees because no one has talent trees any more.
 Yes, this expansion removed talent trees altogether, replacing them with single ability picks at certain levels and many of your abilities being automatically granted just by your spec.
 This was another major change to the status quo, starting the modern divide into less being about your chosen class and more about your chosen spec within that class.